Who is a Programmer?

 1) Purpose: What do you want to achieve with programming?
 Are you interested in web development, data science, game development, or something else?
 Different programming languages are better suited for different purposes, so it’s important to choose a language that adapt with your goals.

-5) Personal interest: Finally, it is important to opt a language that you find personally interesting and engaging.
+5) Personal interest: Finally, it is important to prefer a language that you find personally interesting and engaging.
 Some people say that this criterion should be at the top, it totally depends on you.
 However, you need to keep other criteria also in your mind.
-If you are enthusiastic about a specific area of programming or technology, you are more likely to stay inspired and engaged as you learn.
+If you are enthusiastic about a specific area of programming or technology, you are more likely to stay motivated and engaged as you learn.

 By considering these factors and doing some investigation of different programming languages, you can make an informed decision about which language to pick for your learning.